msanchavila/cacher/README.md

-# Caching
+# Cacher

-Caching is a module with functionality to cache large datasets or long-running queries for future re-use and faster reads.
+Cacher is a tool with functionality to cache large datasets or long-running queries for future re-use and faster reads.

 Simply stated, its a thin wrapper around some of Pandas read calls which stores the resultant DataFrame as a Parquet.